-Certificate Requirements Credit Hours
+Certificate Requirements Certificate Requirements Credit Hours

-Certificate Requirements
+•

 English 101, English Composition 3

 English 102, English Composition, or

 Communication 101, Introduction to Public Speaking 3

 Humanities/Fine Arts 6

 Mathematics 3

 Natural Sciences 8

-Physical Education and Wellness
+Physical Education and Wellness 1

-Social Sciences e
+Social Sciences 6

-This Advanced Certificate enables students who do not earn an Associate's degree to obtain a certificate that demonstrates their commitment toward the completion of a program/ degree.
+This Advanced Certificate enables students who do not earn an associate degree to obtain a certificate that demonstrates their commitment toward the completion of a program/ degree.
 Under the Michigan Transfer Agreement, students are allowed to earn up to 30 hours of general education courses (designated by each institution) which can then be transferred to 4-year colleges and/ or universities.